Techtonica/curriculum/onboarding/ergonomics.md

   - It reduces stress and strain on the muscles, tendons, and skeletal system and reduces the risk of developing a musculoskeletal disorder

 - Managing Heavy Computer Use
+  - Schedule your challenging work for your peak hours.
+Usually this is first thing in the morning if you're a morning person or in the late afternoon otherwise.
+Block this time so meetings don't consume your peak productivity hours.
   - Seek out variation in tasks (emails, meetings, coding) and workstations.
   - Take breaks (stop looking at your screen and stretch a bit) every 50-55 minutes.
-  - Mix non-computer-related tasks into the workday, e.g meetings, lunch with colleagues, walking to someone’s desk to talk to them.
+  - Mix non-computer-related tasks into the workday, e.g meetings, lunch with colleagues, walking to someone’s desk to talk to them

 ### Common Mistakes / Misconceptions